DualStackAdmin/zabbix-hikvision-nvr-template/README.md

 # Zabbix Template for Hikvision NVR (SNMP)

-This is a clean, working Zabbix 6.0 template for monitoring Hikvision NVR devices (like the DS-9632NI-I8 series) via SNMPv2.
+This is a clean, working Zabbix 6.0 template for monitoring Hikvision NVR devices via SNMP.
+It was tested on a **DS-9632NI-I8** but may work for other models that report storage as a single logical pool.

 It monitors key system health metrics and, most importantly, the status of the main logical storage pool.
 All items include descriptions for clarity.